nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 - `node_params()` - Get node params as key-value map.
 - `save_data(value)` - Save plugin data to persistent storage.
 It takes string as argument. `to_json` can be used for more complex structures.
 - `load_data()` - Load plugin data from persistent storage.
 Returns string (as it was passed to `save_data`).
+- `DATA_DRIVE_MOUNT_POINT` - Globally available constant, containing absolute path to directory where data drive is mounted.
+- `BLOCKCHAIN_DATA_PATH` - Globally available constant, containing absolute path to directory where blockchain data are stored.
+  This is the path, where blockchain data archives are downloaded to, and where are uploaded from.

 ### Background Jobs